UCL/Blender_Randomiser/README.md

     sh install_randomiser.sh
     ```
     - This will zip the `randomiser` subdirectory, open the `sample.blend` file with Blender, and use Blender's Python interpreter to execute the `install_and_enable_addons.py` script.
-    - The `install_and_enable_addons.py` script installs and enables any add-ons that are passed as command line arguments (add-ons can be one Python file or a zip file)
+    - The `install_and_enable_addons.py` script installs and enables any add-ons that are passed as command line arguments (add-ons can be passed as a path to a single Python file, or as a zip file)

 Alternatively, install [manually](/doc/Install_addon_manually.md) via Blender settings